rolmip/polyany/docs/getting_started.md

     It is very important that the coefficients appear in the **same order** as their corresponding rows in the exponents matrix.

-To create a polynomial from an exponents matrix and a coefficients vector in <span class="polyany">PolyAny</span>, use the following syntax:
+To create a polynomial from an exponents matrix and a coefficients vector in {{ polyany }}, use the following syntax:

 ```py
 from polyany import Polynomial